 If there is already an existing employment relationship, usually both parties must agree to any amendment of the contract.
 However, employees may face difficulties, and sometimes dismissal, if they reject a change of terms proposed by their employer.
 This is a complex area which we can advise you on.

-If problems arise, we are able to advise and represent you in relation to disputes and breach of contract claims.
+If problems arise, our Employment team is able to advise and represent you in relation to disputes and breach of contract claims.